CaZual-T/CZT-Mod-Manager/CZT_Extension/README.md

       - Premium accounts: Triggers once you click 'manual download'
    - Once your download is complete, CZT will begin installing the file automatically.

+Notes:
+- This is not for "Mod Manager Download" button.
+CZT already handles that in-app.
+- This is for when theres no manager button and only the manual download exists.

 Tested On:
 - Opera GX, Chrome, MS Edge.
 - Premium and Free nexus acccounts.